top of page

 It involves the distribution or movement of something, such as information, objects, fluids, or people, within a specific system or among various individuals or locations.
 When something circulates, it travels or spreads throughout a particular area or group, often in a repetitive or cyclical manner.
 For example, air can circulate within a closed room when a fan is turned on, ensuring even distribution of cool or warm air.
 Similarly, news or rumors can circulate among a community, passing from one person to another, rapidly disseminating information.
 In the context of blood circulation, it refers to the continuous movement of blood through the heart and blood vessels, ensuring oxygen and nutrients are delivered to different parts of the body.
 Overall, the verb "circulate" implies a dynamic movement or flow of something within a defined system or network, allowing for exchange, distribution, or propagation.

-Example sentences of circulate
+Example sentences containing circulate

 1. Please circulate the meeting agenda among all the participants.